katydecorah/font-library/README.md

 * Keep the list alphabetical by family name
 * The family name must match Google's exactly
 * Tags should be lowercase
-* Each found should have no more than 5 tags
+* Each font should have no more than 5 tags

 [View families.json](https://github.com/katydecorah/font-library/blob/gh-pages/families.json)